Human happiness is lightness and joy.

 The word “goodness” is synonymous with virtue itself.

 It is because of the metaphysical fact that every individual human-being possesses the faculty of reason, which is also called the rational faculty, that human survival is not primarily physical.

 The activation of reason — the will to focus, to exert the effort of attention against the strain of inattention — which is to say: to think — this is the full and fundamental act of human will.
 It is an activation of will that each of us must make all throughout the day, every day, all throughout our lives.

 No one can exert the effort of attention for another.

 This act — this decision — is self-generated and self-sustained.
-It is the locus of individuality.
-It is the seat of free will.
+It is for this reason the very locus of individuality, as it is also for this same reason the very seat of free will.

 Humans spend the majority of their lives inside their own minds — each human-being individually.

-This is precisely why survival for humans is not primarily physical but psychological, cognitive, epistemological.
+This is why survival for humans is not primarily physical but psychological, cognitive, epistemological.